-We have recommended that the HSE should consider not funding cannabidiol unless its cost effectiveness (value for money) can be improved.
+We have recommended that the HSE should consider not funding cilta-cel unless its cost effectiveness (value for money) can be improved.
 The HSE will consider our recommendation and make the final decision about reimbursement (funding).
 When making the funding decision, the HSE will also consider the additional criteria outlined in the Health (Pricing and Supply of Medical Goods) Act 2013.

-We have received a Patient Organisation Submission from Epilepsy Ireland about cannabidiol and shared it with the HSE.
+We have received a Patient Organisation Submission from Multiple Myeloma Ireland about cilta-cel and shared it with the HSE.
 This submission will form part of the data that the HSE considers.